Online Kernel CUSUM for Change-Point Detection: Conclusion and Discussions

 \section{Conclusion and Discussions}

-In this work, we propose a new online kernel CUSUM procedure for change-point detection to overcome the limitations of existing Shewhart chart-type procedures, such as the Scan $B$-procedure.
-Our modification enables analytical approximations of ARL and EDD and establishes the optimal window length to be logarithmic in ARL, consistent with classical parametric results.
+We presented an online kernel CUSUM procedure for change-point detection to overcome the limitations of existing Shewhart chart-type procedures, such as the Scan $B$-procedure, and boost the detection power from the linear-time kernel detection statistic, such as \citet{flynn2019change}.
+We present accurate theoretical approximations to two standard performance metrics, the ARL and EDD, from which we establish the optimal window length to be logarithmic in ARL, analogous to the classical parametric results.
 We validate the effectiveness of our procedure through extensive numerical experiments, demonstrating its superior performance compared to various existing procedures.
 Our findings contribute to the non-parametric change-point detection literature, providing a practical and robust method for detecting changes in sequential data.